overcast-software/toolshare_frontend/README.md

 ### process1: Create necessary files
 - [x] create an front end authorization to the api at localhost:3100
 - [x] store session data in ember-simple-auth session object
-- [ ] create a serializer for user "self" response
+- [x] create a serializer for user "self" api response
-- [ ] ask API for data on user and store it in ember data
+- [x] ask API for data on user and store it in ember data
-- [ ] store user data in model
+- [ ] use authenticate @action to store user data in model
 - [ ] create a serializer for item model
 - [ ] create a route to /items
 - [ ] create a template to display items